 10 – Don’t Hire A Financial Planner

-I mentioned this briefly already, but I think it’s worth repeating.
-It takes a few minutes a day, or a dedicated few hours per month (if even that) to understand and figure out what to do with your finances.
+I mentioned this briefly already, but it’s worth repeating.
+It takes a few minutes a day, or a dedicated few hours per month (if even that), to understand and figure out what to do with your finances.
 Financial advisors and planners often don’t have their interests aligned with yours.
-As a result, they may give advice that helps in the future but hurts you today and that doesn’t need to happen.
+As a result, they may give advice that helps in the future but hurts you today, which doesn’t need to happen.

-Instead, look for finance blogs, talk to representatives at companies like Vanguard or Fidelity who will be more than happy to walk you through their process and tell you what services are available for you.
+Instead, look for finance blogs, and talk to representatives at companies like Vanguard or Fidelity, who will be more than happy to walk you through their process and tell you what services are available.
 Speak to people you know regarding how and where to invest.
-There’s a ton of information out there and some of the best advice will come from those who aren’t financial advisors.
+There’s a ton of information out there, and some of the best advice will come from those who aren’t financial advisors.

 11 – Avoid Credit Card Debt

-If you find that paying off cards is difficult, then it’s time to re-evaluate.
-Either you need to cut back expenses, or perhaps you need to abstain from using a card to begin with.
+If you find paying off cards difficult, it’s time to re-evaluate.
+Either you need to cut back expenses, or perhaps you need to abstain from using a card, to begin with.

 12 – Learn Your Financial Priorities

-I say this all the time, there is no such thing as keeping up with the Jones’.
-They don’t exist and it’s just not possible.
+I say this all the time, there is no such thing as keeping up with the Jones’s.
+They don’t exist, and it’s just not possible.

 13 – Communicate Openly With Your Partner

-If you’re in a relationship, it’s inevitable that the money talk will happen.
-Depending on your relationship dynamic you may also have different spending habits.
+If you’re in a relationship, the money talk will inevitably happen.
+Depending on your relationship dynamic, you may also have different spending habits.

 Make communicating about finances a priority and a regular event.
 Doing so can help with setting financial goals for your relationship and family.
 It will also help prevent surprises from cropping up down the road.

-These money management tips with your first job are meant to help you make sense of what to do with your money, and also utilize it in a way that maximizes its value.
+These money management tips with your first job are meant to help you make sense of what to do with your money and utilize it in a way that maximizes its value.

 It’s exciting to start something new, especially if you’re getting a higher salary.
 But as long as you are intentional with your finances, you can avoid some of the financial pitfalls that may plague your neighbors.
 Follow these tips to develop healthy financial habits and secure your future!